glowkeeper/P3D/docs/trigonometry.md

 ## Angles

-An angle is formed by the space between two intersecting lines that join at a point.
+An angle (θ - the Greek symbol theta) is formed by the space between two intersecting lines that join at a point.

 ![angle](./images/angle.png)